-Australia's decision to raise the English language bar among its nursing professionals could mean bad news to immigrants hoping to work there.
-The country plans to deport international student nurses after their visas expire if they fail to meet the language requirements, something that would affect Indian nurses aspiring to work there the most.
+Australia's decision to raise the English language standard among nurses in the country, and to deport international student nurses after their visas expire if they fail to meet the

 "The English language standard is set at a level to ensure that all nurses and midwives are able to communicate effectively - verbally and in writing, with their patients and with other healthcare professionals," The Australian quoted the newly formed Nursing and Midwifery Board, as saying.